 Equity, Diversity, Inclusion Partner, Fund for Shared Insight

-Gita helps build the capacity of the Fund for Shared Insight’s team to integrate an equity, diversity, and inclusion lens into all of its work.
-Gita publishes and presents extensively on racial and social justice, and she consults regularly to foundations, funder networks, advocacy organizations and coalitions, and leadership development programs around the country.
-Check out her recent TEDx Talk, “Leading for Equity,” and her blog on race and parenting.
+Gita helps build the capacity of Fund for Shared Insight’s team to integrate an equity, diversity, and inclusion lens into all of its work.
+She publishes and presents extensively on racial and social justice, and consults regularly to foundations, funder networks, advocacy organizations and coalitions, and leadership development programs around the country.
+Check out Gita’s recent TEDx Talk, “Leading for Equity,” and her blog on race and parenting.

 Feedback Research Portfolio Manager, Fund for Shared Insight